Legislative Council of Hong Kong: Functional constituencies

-Between 1998 and 2016, the Heung Yee Kuk, Agriculture and Fisheries, Insurance, and Transport FCs where a preferential elimination system is used due to the small number of voters.
+Before the 2021 elections, the Heung Yee Kuk, Agriculture and Fisheries, Insurance, and Transport FCs where a preferential elimination system is used due to the small number of voters.
 In the preferential elimination system, a voter must indicate preferences rather than approval/disapproval or a single choice.
 District Council (Second) uses the same voting rule in Geographical constituencies for the 5 seats.
+Neither the Heung Yee Kuk nor the Commercial (Second) FCs have held an actual election, as only one candidate has stood for each FC in every election since their establishment in 1991 and 1985, respectively.

-Before the 2021 elections, neither the Heung Yee Kuk nor the Commercial (Second) FCs have held an actual election, as only one candidate has stood for each FC in every election since their establishment in 1991 and 1985, respectively.
+Following the 2021 reform, Functional constituencies are now principally elected by body votes; the number of FCs with individual votes were reduced, together with elimination of mixed individual and body voting systems.
+Competitions were also seen in all constituencies between pro-Beijing candidates.